 7 WAYS TO HIGHLIGHT NEW DESIGN

-Furniture photography balances on a fine line between promotional material and art.
-As art pieces they have to look great.
-For commercial purposes they have to show products’ features and entice potential customers to buy merchandise.
+Furniture photography balances a fine line between promotional material and art.
+As art pieces, they have to look great.
+For commercial purposes, they have to show products’ features and entice potential customers to buy merchandise.
 According to HubSpot, visuals are much more powerful than words – such content gets 94% more views and the information conveyed in this manner is remembered better than just text.
 And of course, the better pictures are, the more likely you’ll get a deal.

 That said, there is a handful of ways to use present an original design in the best way possible.
 Learn how to enhance your product images for furniture advertising with 7 handy furniture photography tricks!

 Composition is vital in any visual medium.
 There is a solid reason for this – even hundreds of years ago creative people knew that arranging elements of an image in a certain way may provoke a certain emotional response from the viewers.
 Here are some rules of composition a one should keep in mind when shooting furniture photography :